Apostolos Vellios: Return to Iraklis

 On 15 July 2015 Vellios signed a two-year contract with Iraklis.
 On 26 September 2015, he equalised for the final score of 1–1 from a Costin Lazăr assist on the fifth day of the Greek Super League against Skoda Xanthi.
 It was his first goal with Iraklis after his return to the club.

 On 26 October 2015, he scored in a record fourth consecutive Super League match in 2015, equalizing Joël Epalle's club decade record.
 On 17 November 2015, Vellios stood alongside Nikos Kyzeridis, giving his jersey for fundraising, thereby demonstrating support for the former Aris player struggling with cancer.
 On 28 November 2015, he netted the only goal in a 1–0 home win against giants Panathinaikos for the Greek Super League.
-On 5 December 2015, he scored in the 2–1 home win against Asteras Tripoli, helping his club to maintain its unbeaten run against the Arcadian club.
+On 5 December 2015, he scored in the 2–1 home win against Asteras Tripolis, helping his club to maintain its unbeaten run against the Arcadian club.
 Since then, Vellios has been linked to Greek giants, Olympiacos, and also PAOK.
 On 2 January 2016, a hat-trick by Vellios led Iraklis to a 3–0 home win over AEL Kalloni becoming the first Iraklis player to achieve this feat in the last 15 years.
 On 7 February 2016, Vellios' 10th Super League goal helped his club to win 1–0 PAS Giannina at Kaftanzogleio Stadium.
 It was the first victory for Nikos Papadopoulos' team after six negative results.
 He scored his eleventh goal with a header during a home game against Veria.